-Government data leaks are also a predominant issue.
+Government data leaks (such as those from Wikileaks or Edward Snowden’s scandal) are also a predominant issue.
 The State’s power makes data breaches from government databases particularly severe.
 In the financial realm, the very existence of such a centralized database presents the risk of its citizens being compromised by hackers.
 This is why some, including Panther, might point out that in a digital era we should start heading in a direction of more, not less, financial privacy when it comes to disclosing information.

-Is it possible to put a price on privacy?
+Is it possible to put a price on humans’ rights to privacy?

 Through this registry, economists have tried to put a price on privacy by contrasting the potential savings of users outside the registry vs. users that do not access the benefits offered by telemarketers.
 Different studies place privacy's "price" between $0.50 and $98 a year using this technique in the United States.

 However flawed studies like the one mentioned above may be, there is an indication that privacy could have an economic value.
 The transition to an on-chain economy might allow us to see this more clearly, as the adoption of tools for users to transact privately may showcase how much users are willing to pay to add privacy to their transactions, and at what point this barrier becomes too high.